go-gitea/gitea/docs/content/doc/help/faq.en-us.md

   * Make sure there are no issues in the remote url.
 In particular, ensure the name of the git user (before the `@`) is spelled correctly.
   * Ensure public and private ssh keys are correct on client machine.
-  * Try to connect using ssh (ssh git@myremote.example) to ensure a connection can be made.
 * On the server:
   * Make sure the repository exists and is correctly named.
   * Check the permissions of the `.ssh` directory in the system user's home directory.
   * Verify that the correct public keys are added to `.ssh/authorized_keys`.
     Try to run `Rewrite '.ssh/authorized_keys' file (for Gitea SSH keys)` on the Gitea admin panel.
   * Read Gitea logs.